 Brine for Chicken Lollipops

 Using a brine on these drumsticks has two benefits.
-The chicken will be even juicier and you can cook it to a higher temperature without it drying out.
+The chicken will be even juicier and you can cook it to a higher internal temperature without it drying out.
 The higher final temperature will make the meat even more tender.

 - 1 quart water